professional-wasim/gwl-number-formatter/README.md

 phoneNumberFormatter(contact_number,'2')
   .then((formattedNumber) => {
+    // contact_number is your input value.
+    if (formattedNumber !== undefined) {
         var contact = formattedNumber; //In this case "contact" value would be (xxx) xxx-xxxx as second param is '2'.
+      }
   })
   .catch((error) => {
     console.error('Error formatting phone number:', error);